 Reservoir sampling (how to select a random sample from a datastream).
 Basic probability tools: Markov's inequality and Chebyshev's inequality.
 Importance Sampling (how to make inferences about one distribution based on samples from a different distribution).
 Description of the Good-Turing estimate of the missing/unseen mass.

-- A nice description of the probabilistic tools/approach that go into Nate Silver's political forecasting model: here.
+- A nice description of the probabilistic tools/approach that went into Nate Silver's Senate election forecasting model (from 2014): here.

 Markov Chains, stationary distributions.
 Markov Chain Monte Carlo (MCMC)

 as approaches to solving hard problems by sampling from carefully

 - Lecture notes from Persi Diaconis on MCMC, including a description of the MCMC approach to decoding substitution-ciphers,